Best Anime YouTube Channels for Reviews, News, and Recommendations

 Hence, the COVID-19 pandemic and streaming services have contributed significantly to the anime community’s impressive increase in U.S. audiences.

-With a 75% viewership rate, Netflix leads the list of Gen Z and millennials’ preferred platforms for watching anime, which is not unexpected given its sizable subscription base and wide selection of anime.
-Hulu and Amazon Prime Video come in second and third at 54% and 47%, respectively.
+Ranking at a 75% viewership rate, Netflix takes the lead in Gen Z and millennials’ favorite platforms for watching anime content, which is understandable considering the streaming service provider’s massive subscriber base and variety of anime content available on its platform.
+Hulu and Amazon Prime Video rank second and third at a 54% and 47%, respectively.

 Best Anime YouTubers

-Anime YouTubers not only provide commentary and reviews but also highlight upcoming anime series and create awesome anime music videos (AMVs) for their favorite characters and animes.
-These AniTubers also create reaction videos, increasing the hype on their favorite series.
+Anime YouTubers not just give comments and reviews, but they also give information on upcoming anime shows and create awesome anime music videos (AMVs) on their favorite characters and anime shows.
+They are also making reaction videos, which adds to the hype on their favorite shows.

 Kito Senpai